redhat-et/foundation-models-for-documentation/README.md

 	- `[data/processed](data/processed)` directory contains the validation ROSA faq dataset.
 - `notebooks`: The experiment notebooks and their details are in the notebooks [README.](notebooks/README.md)
 - `credentials.env`: This file is used to load environment variables like API keys in the Jupyter notebooks.
 An example with the format can be found in `[credentials_example.env](credentials_example.env)`
+- `docs`: This folder contains blog posts and additional documentation related to the project.

 ## How to Contribute